About DSU Music

 The Music Department is committed to preparing students with the tools necessary to function as a musician on the performance hall, in the classroom, or for their own enjoyment.
 Dixie State University offers four music degrees:

-- Bachelor of Arts/Science Music
+- Bachelor of Arts/Science in Music

 - Bachelor of Science in Music Education with Secondary Education Licensure